solana-foundation/solana-improvement-documents/proposals/0186-loaded-transaction-data-size-specification.md

 the same as any other account: counted if used in a manner described by 1, not counted otherwise.

-No account that falls outside of the three categories listed by 1 is counted against transaction data size.
-Validator clients are free to decline to load them.

 Read-only and writable accounts are treated the same.
 In the future, when direct mapping is enabled, this SIMD may be amended to count them differently.

-We include programdata size in account size for LoaderV3 programs because using the program account on a transaction forces an unconditional load of programdata to compile the program for execution.
-We always count it, even when the program is an instruction account, because the program must be available for CPI.
+We include programdata size for LoaderV3 programs because using the program account on a transaction forces an unconditional load of programdata to compile the program for execution.
+We always count it, even when the program account is not a transaction program ID, because the program must be available for CPI.

 There is no special handling for any account owned by the native loader, LoaderV1, or LoaderV2.